 - Given that the Castlevania series covers nearly 950 years of time, the majority of entries are interquels of two pre-existing games.

-- The Metroid Prime trilogy, that take place between Metroid and Metroid II: Return of Samus, and within that, Metroid Prime Hunters, which by Word Of God takes place between Prime and Prime 2.
+- Metroid has all games with the Prime moniker take place between Metroid and Metroid II: Return of Samus.
+Within that, there's Metroid Prime: Hunters, which takes place between Prime and Prime 2.

-- Resident Evil 3 Nemesis is both a interquel between Resident Evil and 2 and a sequel to 2.
-The first half takes place a day before the events of 2, but then Jill falls unconscious for a whole day after she is injected with a serum that cures her from the T-Virus.
-The events of 2 transpire during the whole day that Jill is asleep and she regains consciousness after those events are over.
+- Resident Evil 3: Nemesis is both a prequel and a sequel Resident Evil 2.
+The first half takes place a day before the events of RE2, but then Jill falls unconscious for a whole day after she gets infected by the Nemesis.
+The events of RE2 transpire during the whole day that Jill is asleep and she regains consciousness after those events are over.

-- Devil May Cry 4 takes place between the 1st game and the 2nd.
+- Devil May Cry 4 takes place between the first game and the second.
+Likewise for Devil May Cry: The Animated Series, set between the first game and the fourth.

-- Fire Emblem Thracia 776 (the fifth FE released) takes place between shortly before chapter six and the end of chapter eight of the previous game, Genealogy of the Holy War.
+- Fire Emblem: Thracia 776 (the fifth Fire Emblem released) takes place between shortly before chapter six and the end of chapter eight of the previous game, Fire Emblem: Genealogy of the Holy War.

-- Daxter shows how the eponymous sidekick managed to bust Jak out between the first and second games.
+- Daxter shows how the eponymous sidekick managed to bust Jak out between the first Jak and Daxter and Jak II: Renegade.

 - Ace Attorney Investigations takes place before and after the events of the third game, Trials and Tribulations, and is itself a prequel to Apollo Justice.

-- Kingdom Hearts 358 Days Over 2 is an interquel taking place near the end of Kingdom Hearts, overlapping Kingdom Hearts: Chain of Memories, and ending right before the beginning of Kingdom Hearts II.
+- Kingdom Hearts: 358/2 Days is an interquel taking place near the end of Kingdom Hearts, overlapping Kingdom Hearts: Chain of Memories, and ending right before the beginning of Kingdom Hearts II.

 - Mortal Kombat: Shaolin Monks is an interquel that starts with a retelling of the first game and leads up to the events of the second game.